Powerful inaction, conspicuous absence, bountiful void

 For lack of a better name, I call it the Tao." *

-The strategist, the artist, the sage, can transmute mere emptiness, nothing, into pregnant void.
+The strategist, the artist, the sage, have the talent to transmute mere emptiness, nothing, into pregnant void.

-Beware though, using void is a master’s tool; stratagem of the sage, it is power; in the hands of the apprentice sorcerer all this speculation about not being there and not doing things becomes nonsense, a wellspring of ignorance and laziness or worse, a great danger, Says the Zenrinkushu :
+Beware though, handling void and inaction is a master’s art; stratagem of the sage, this great metaphor is power; in the hands of the apprentice sorcerer all this speculation about not being there and not doing things becomes nonsense, a wellspring of ignorance and laziness or worse, a great danger of turning order into chaos.
+Says the Zenrinkushu :

 “The water a cow drinks turns to milk;